osm2pgsql-dev/osm2pgsql/man/osm2pgsql.md

 -i, \--tablespace-index=TABLESPC
 :   Store all indexes in the PostgreSQL tablespace `TABLESPC`.
 This option
     also affects the tables created by the pgsql output.
+This option is deprecated.
+Use the \--tablespace-slim-index and/or \--tablespace-main-index
+    options instead.

 \--tablespace-slim-data=TABLESPC
 :   Store the slim mode tables in the given tablespace.